Using Google Maps to Find the Perfect Ride | 2020 Tips

 To get a sense of a road’s difficulty level, add together the base and high point numbers, and divide it by the mileage of your chosen route.
 The higher the number (or the more twists and turns you see), the more challenging the path.

 Not sure where to start scouting?
+As riders, we often rely on other riders who have documented their experiences, and some even share that knowledge through websites like Motorcycleroads.com.
 Many well-known roads have roads around them of similar quality.
 Known roads can offer a good place to begin your ride search.

 See it in person (sort of) before you go